top of page

 The arrival of this community—then the largest wave of Francophone immigration in Quebec’s history—was driven by two major factors: the demand for skilled workers generated by the Quiet Revolution, and the forced exile caused by the dictatorship of François Duvalier beginning in 1957.
 Today, as the Haitian diaspora numbers nearly 2.5 million people worldwide, the documentary focuses on the core of this story of exile and integration: the challenges faced by these migrants, the promises of a host society, and the essential contributions made by these women and men to modern Quebec.

-Cast: Dr. Yvette Bonny, Dr. Carlo Sterlin, Maryse Alcindor, Jean-Claude Icart, Dominique Anglade, Anthony Kavanagh, Maxime Aurélien.
+With Dr. Yvette Bonny, Dr. Carlo Sterlin, Maryse Alcindor, Jean-Claude Icart, Dominique Anglade, Anthony Kavanagh, Maxime Aurélien.

-Director: Joseph Hillel
+Directed by : Joseph Hillel

-Editor: Dominique Sicotte
+Editing : Dominique Sicotte

-Cinematography: Nicolas Canniccioni, Thomas Leblanc-Murray
+Image : Nicolas Canniccioni, Thomas Leblanc-Murray

-Music: Mathieu Charbonneau
+Music : Mathieu Charbonneau

-Sound Recording: René Portillo Ruiz
+Sound recording : René Portillo Ruiz

-Production: Qu4tre par Quatre Films, Joseph Hillel
+Production : Qu4tre by Quatre Films, Joseph Hillel

-Line Producer: Carmen Garcia, Sophie Martin
+Line Producer : Carmen Garcia, Sophie Martin

 A Radio-Canada presentation.